redhat-cip/edeploy-lxc/README.md

 1. He prepares a conf.yaml file with:
     - the domain
     - the name of a bridge interface
-    - a list of virtual machine (IP and name)
+    - a list of virtual machine (IP, name, role and cloudinit file)
 2. He calls `edeploy-lxc start` as root
 3. Start the puppet master, for example: ssh -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null root@10.68.0.48 puppet master --debug --no-daemonize